hughrun/pocketsnack/README.md

 # pocket-snack
 When your Pocket list is overwhelming, pocket-snack lets you see just what you can read today

+This is the version 2 README.
+If you haven't yet upgraded you can still use the [version 1 README](v1_README.md).

 ## A note on version 2

 All commands have changed since version 1 - read the _Usage_ section carefully.
 This was necessary in order to provide better functionality without making the code too confusing.